 Nomads, semi-nomads and sedentary people in Mongolia, Central Asia, Turkey and Western China still use them.
-Most yurts are fairly uniform in size.
+Most gers are fairly uniform in size.
 But sometimes some really huge ones are made.
 Small ones can be as small as 3.6 meters (4 yards) in diameter.
 Larger ones may house hundreds of people.
 Stationary ones made of wood and adobe can be found but they are not really gers.
-The conquering Mongols had enormous ceremonial ones they used in court function.
+The conquering Mongols had enormous ceremonial ones they used in court functions.
 A three story one was built in Kyrgyzstan for a ceremony honoring a famous epic poem.
 Families often have more than one yurt.

 Parts of a Ger

 When assembled, the frame is tied together to form a circular base that is about 16 feet in diameter.
-The roof is supported by long, curved poles, called uni, that run like the spokes of a wheel from the top of the lattice to a single pole that rises from the ground in the middle of the ger.
+The roof is supported by long, curved poles, called "uni", that run like the spokes of a wheel from the top of the lattice to a single pole that rises from the ground in the middle of the ger.
 A typical roof is supported by 10 to 15 uni.
 The exterior is covered with large pieces of felt tied together by ropes.
 Only a round skylight and a doorframe toward the southwest are left open.
 As many as three layers of felt may be placed over the walls in the winter, whereas only one layer of felt is used in the summer, making the yurt warm in the winter and cool in the summer.
 The lower edge of the wall is solidified using earth.
 The bottom of the felt may be rolled up for ventilation.

 The roof ring is a usually a large hoop to which the wall sections and roof poles are attached.
 A cartwheel-like hoop with two three-ply struts supports the roof.
 The sharper ends of the poles are placed in the hoops.
 Long woven wool strips secure the walls to the poles.
 Bags that hang down from these are used for storage.
 A flap of felt is folded back at the apex of the roof to form an opening.
 The roof slopes down towards the wall frame.
-The hole, the toon, allows smoke to escape and lets in fresh air and sunlight.
+The hole, the "toon", allows smoke to escape and lets in fresh air and sunlight.
 The supporting poles are often painted orange to symbolize the sun.
 Many gers have a pipe-like chimney from a stove at the apex of the roof.
 The threshold is believed to hold the spirit of the household.
 It is considered a great insult to the ger owner to step on the threshold.

 Gers are usually set up so the door faces south or southeast.
 This is in accordance with feng shui laws and meteorology (bad luck and fierce winds usually come from the north or northwest).